-The idea that we originated from a software of a complex computer simulation is likely to have more dizzying psychological, ethical, and philosophical assumptions and predictions than any other metaphysical speculation.
+The idea that we originated from complex computer software is likely to have more dizzying psychological, ethical, and philosophical consequences than any other metaphysical speculation.

-In the 18th century, George Berkely, a British empiricist, had provided the theory of immaterialism.
-This theory (also known as subjective idealism) has a similar idea.
+In the 18th century, George Berkeley, a British philosopher, proposed the theory of immaterialism.
+This theory, also known as subjective idealism, also questions the reality of the corporeal matter.

 This frequently happens in Dick’s world.
-If our universe is simulated reality rather than base reality, how can we come out from the simulation?
+If our universe is simulated rather than a genuine physical reality, how can we leave the simulation?
 The theory seems to be possible.
-Zohreh Davoudi tried to theorize the scientific evidence to explain the way to find whether our universe is simulated or not.
+Zohreh Davoudi examined the scientific evidence to help us determine whether our universe is simulated or not.

-This simulation is most likely to have some glitches.
-The simulators to fix the errors could adjust the laws’ constants of nature.
-The current instruments could not detect these changes.
-The heuristic revision could get the signal through these tiny shifts.
+A simulation is most likely to have some glitches.
+The simulators to fix the errors could adjust the laws of nature.
+The instruments we currently use to measure our reality could not detect these changes.
+The shifts could be tiny enough to be undetectable.

-The use of subatomic particles is another theoretical approach to detect the godlike computer’s limits of power.
+It’s theorized that subatomic particles could allow us to detect the godlike computer’s limits of power.

-NO. Before any such shifts happen, Our entire species could have come and gone.
-It is less likely that the chosen beneficiaries of this simulated universe are human beings.
+NO. Before any shifts of this kind happen, our entire species could have come and gone.
+It is somewhat unlikely that the chosen beneficiaries of this simulated universe are human beings.
 We may be their prototypes.
-Someone would have the side project to create our solar system.
-Presumably, The simulator would be monitoring us.
-So they would prevent us from figuring it out.
+Creating our solar system could be a side project.
+Presumably, the simulator would be monitoring us, which could prevent us from figuring it out.

-It is not going to be easy for you to watch the other simulation video embedded below from Kurzgesagt after imaging the idea of a Simulated Universe.
-But now, you might visualize the concept a bit more possible and unsettling than before.
+It is not going to be easy to watch the simulation video from Kurzgesagt embedded below after imaging the idea of a simulated universe.
+But it might help you visualize the concept in a way that makes it seem more possible and more unsettling than before.

-Here is one example – On the work of Nick Bostrom, Elon Musk suggested that the simulators are the hyper-sophisticated future humans rather than like any extra-dimensional beings running their past’s slim versions.
+Here is one example: While discussing Nick Bostrom’s work, Elon Musk suggested that the simulators are hyper-sophisticated future humans, not any extradimensional beings.

-It is just like the philosophical equivalent of “a picture within a picture,” i.e., mise en abyme.
-Because the ancestor simulations run on other planets creating their simulated universe, ship them off-world, and so forth.
+It’s the philosophical equivalent of “a picture within a picture,” i.e., mise en abyme because the simulations run on other planets creating their simulated universe, ship them off-world, and so forth.